Joshua Tree Glamping: 11 Epic Stays Near the National Park

 Cost: $215+

-Visitors to AutoCamp Joshua Tree can choose from several gorgeous Airstreams and cabins with all the luxuries of home, including flat-screen TVs, an audio system with Bluetooth capability, luxury towels and toiletries, a kitchenette, heating, and air conditioning.
+Visitors to AutoCamp Joshua Tree can choose from several gorgeous Airstreams and cabins, each with the luxuries of home, including flat-screen TVs, an audio system with Bluetooth capability, luxury towels and toiletries, a kitchenette, heating, and air conditioning.

-You can have all the privacy you want when visiting AutoCamp, but you can also take advantage of the community gathering spaces for making new friends, and the on-site dining area for when you’d rather be exploring than cooking.
+You can have all the privacy you want when visiting AutoCamp, but you can also take advantage of the community gathering spaces to make new friends and the on-site dining area when you’d rather be exploring than cooking.

 There are free bike rentals available to guests, Wi-Fi is available throughout the property, and you can’t beat the location between the north and west entrances to Joshua Tree National Park.